 Introduces the use of the Earth's natural resources by human civilizations; the roles that economics, ethics, law, history, politics, culture and gender inequity have played in resource use and distribution in environmental studies.
+Field trips may be required.

 ENVRMT 103 INTRODUCTION TO ENVIRONMENTAL SCIENCE